 2) Get a Handle on Your Debt

 We all know this.
-Debt is bad.
+Debt is bad… well, debt that doesn't create more income for you or increase your asset value is bad.
 At least, we know it intellectually.
 But we often forget this in practice.
 I’ve heard many residents say, “I already owe so much in student loan debt, what’s a little more credit card debt?”

 Developing good habits of not piling on additional monthly debt now will help you greatly when you become an attending and see a jump in your income.
 And of course, you should consider consolidating your student loan debt at a lower interest rate.